 Our Pros Answer Your Top Air Conditioner FAQs

 Is my air conditioner supposed to sound like that?
 Why isn’t my AC cooling my house?
-The pros at S&R Heating, Cooling & Appliance Repair are answering your top air conditioner FAQs to help you better understand and take control of your home comfort.
+The pros at S&R Heating & Cooling are answering your top air conditioner FAQs to help you better understand and take control of your home comfort.
 Still have a question about your cooling unit?
 Just contact us online or call 651-429-0001 to get help straight from our techs.

 How Will I Know If It’s Time to Replace My Air Conditioner?

 If your AC is more than 10 years old or you notice that your energy bills are sky high, it’s time to start planning for an upgrade.
 Even if it still runs, an older cooling system is likely working harder than it needs to in order to keep your home cool, and that extra stress can lead to high energy costs and bigger repairs down the road.
 Today’s air conditioners are much smoother and more efficient.

 Should I Schedule Maintenance for My Air Conditioner?